ashish10alex/ashish10alex/README.md

 - 👋 Hi, I’m Ashish Alex
-- :wrench: I have experience in Machine learning, Data science, Data engineering & automation
+- :wrench: I have experience in Data engineering, Data science, Machine learning & Automation
 - :earth_americas: I have experience in Web Development
 - 💻 Development environment - Neovim, Tmux
 - I have also worked with devices such as Nvidia-Jetson Nano, Raspberry pi